 Even if you’re not required to file, sometimes it’s in your own best interest to do so anyways, for the following reasons;

 - You want to claim a refund.

 - Your RRSP contribution limit starts growing as soon as you earn any income.
-Even if you’re not expecting a refund, the more RRSP contribution the better.
+Even if you’re not expecting a refund, the more RRSP contribution room, the better.

 - In order to claim tuition credits, you must declare the amounts on your tax return.
 You might not be in line for a refund this year but you’ll want to apply those credits in the future when your education pays off with a good paying job.

 - You or your spouse want to continue to receive guaranteed income supplement (GIS).